ThomasKoppensteiner/google-style-precommit-hook/README.md

-A handy [pre-commit](http://pre-commit.com/) hook which will run Google's java code style formatter for you on your code!
+A handy [pre-commit](http://pre-commit.com/) hook which will run Google's [java code style formatter](https://github.com/google/google-java-format) [v1.7](https://github.com/google/google-java-format/releases/tag/google-java-format-1.7) for you on your code!

 Usage: